Crippling fear of anything isn’t healthy.

 Other Ways to Cope with Your Fear of Snakes:

 According to experts and online therapies for phobias, there are several other simple steps that you can take to cope with this irrational fear of snakes.

 Writing: Jot down things about the creature that arouse fear.
 Describe why they give you heebie-jeebies.
-You might realise that most of them are misconceptions spread through rumours, words of adults or frightening stories.
+You might realize that most of them are misconceptions spread through rumors, words of adults or frightening stories.

 Identify Cause of Your Fear: Ask yourself why you’re afraid of them?
-If it happened because you were once bitten by a snake or witnessed someone else get attacked, seek professional counselling.
+If it happened because you were once bitten by a snake or witnessed someone else get attacked, seek professional counseling.